 While you are here, experience a mix of Louisiana’s history and culture.
 From the brilliant colors in The Gardens of Houmas House, to the vivid color in an Alvin Batiste painting.
 From the explosion of flavors experienced at the Jambalaya Festival to the explosion in retail at Tanger Outlets and locally owned shops.
-From the stories told in the River Road African American Museum to Louisiana’s second largest historic district and a sugarcane distillery, there’s just so much to see, taste, experience and savor in Louisiana’s Sweet Spot in Ascension Parish.
+From the stories told in the River Road African American Museum to one of Louisiana’s largest historic districts and a sugarcane distillery, there’s just so much to see, taste, experience and savor in Louisiana’s Sweet Spot in Ascension Parish.

 Over 500 years define the history of Ascension Parish; an area historically identified by the important junction of the Mississippi River and Bayou Lafourche.
 Where soul food merges with Creole cuisine and art, agriculture and industry meld to echo yesterday and today.

 Known for its Cajun-inspired dishes; fascinating history; the sights, sounds, and smells of vibrant festivals; and an impressive art scene, Ascension Parish is a must-see stop near Baton Rouge and New Orleans.
 Whether you stop in Donaldsonville, Gonzales, Sorrento, or the many other inviting small towns throughout the parish, you’ll discover an abundance of history and fun.

 Experience each city’s past, and take in Louisiana’s breathtaking landscapes, when you visit any of the River Road historic estates.
 Take a tour of the crown jewel, Houmas House, located on the Mississippi River with 38 acres of gardens, restaurants and overnight accommodations.
 Houmas House is a spectacular example of the Greek-Revival architecture popular during the late 18th century.
 Also, on the grounds, The Great River Road Museum, opens visitor’s eyes to what early life along the lower Mississippi was like.
 History buffs can also indulge their curiosity in Donaldsonville’s Historic district and see an immense collection of diverse histories.